angr/angr/docs/appendix/cheatsheet.rst

    def killmyself():
        os.system('kill %d' % os.getpid())
    def sigint_handler(signum, frame):
        print 'Stopping Execution for Debug.
-If you want to kill the programm issue: killmyself()' if not "IPython" in sys.modules:
+If you want to kill the program issue: killmyself()' if not "IPython" in sys.modules:
            import IPython
            IPython.embed()